Interns & Outreach Liaisons

 Peer Advising: Tuesdays 5-6pm

 I studied abroad with DIS Copenhagen last spring semester.
 My academic experience abroad was absolutely incredible.
 What made mine so unique was that I was able to study with and learn from professors who were all professionals in the area that they taught.
 I was also able to travel to Berlin and Frankfurt with my core course, Game Development.
-Together, we toured companies like Crytek and Unix, visited video game museums, and even played laser tag!
+Together, we toured companies like Crytek and Unity, visited video game museums, and even played laser tag!
 These aspects of the program really helped me learn more about myself both as a student and as a prospective software developer in the real world - a few things I gathered were that I really enjoy front-end work and value team collaboration rather than solo development.
 However, what truly made my experience unforgettable was Copenhagen itself.
 One of my favorite parts about going abroad in the Spring was that I got to see the city slowly warm up, both literally and figuratively.
 The days got longer, the sun finally warmed up the air, and Danes started to come out of their homes and their shells.
 I truly fell in love; I will never forget the friends I made, the people I met, or the pastries I ate.
 Many an onsdagssnegl will be sorely missed.

 Peer Advising: Tuesdays 1:30-2:30pm in Thornton Hall (for Engineering students)